based8/void-linux-helper-scripts/README.md

 $ chmod 770 cpu-isol-rem.sh
 ```

-## Usage
+## VFIO to NVIDIA driver switch
-To use vfio-to-nvidia.sh you already need a modprobe and dracut file for the vfio and nvidia drivers
+To use vfio-to-nvidia.sh you already need a modprobe and dracut file for the vfio and nvidia drivers.
 To switch to using nvidia use
 ```
 $ sudo sh vfio-to-nvidia.sh nvidia